 How to access information

-• all the documents they have given to the Office
+• all the documents you have given to the Office

-• all the documents the Office has given to them.
+• all the documents the Office has given to you.

 There is no fee for administrative access.

-If you would like to apply for administrative access to documents, please provide us with the following information in writing.
+To apply for administrative access to documents, please provide the following information in writing (by email or post):

 • which documents you want

-• how you would like the documents delivered (by email, to a street or postal address or left for collection at our reception desk)
+• how you would like the documents delivered (by email, to a street or postal address or left for collection at our reception desk); and

-• a certified copy of one of your identity documents (the administrative access policy has more information about this.)
+• a certified copy of one of your identity documents (see information about ‘proof of identity’ below).

-Accessing information under the Information Privacy Act 2009 and the Right to Information Act 2009
+Accessing and amending information under the IP Act and the RTI Act

-Our Office has its own Right to information and information privacy policy and procedures.
-You can apply to access information held by the Office under the Information Privacy Act 2009 and the Right to Information Act 2009.
+You can apply to access information held by the Office under the IP Act and the RTI Act.
 General information about how to make applications is also available from the Office of the Information Commissioner.

 Right to information